Alphonse de Lamartine’s library

 A Neogothic Castle

-Alphonse de Lamartine’s bedroom and study are listed as Monuments Historiques, furnished and preserved as they were originally.
+Alphonse de Lamartine’s bedroom and study, designated as Historical Monuments, are furnished and preserved just as they were in their original state.

 The pavilion added by Alphonse de Lamartine